emaj9/computing-workshop/cw-website/pages/research-notes.md

 grand tour question
 -------------------

-1. what is your understanding of cp?
+1. what is your understanding of critical pedagogy?
-   a. (prompt) what is not part of your understanding of cp?
+    a. [follow up] what is not part of your understanding of cp?
-   b. (prompt) when did you learn about cp?
+    b. [follow up] when did you first learn about cp?
 2. please list all your cs teaching experience.
     a. in which of these teaching experiences have you incorporated cp?
-3. for each of those, illustrate how you used critical pedagogy in those classes.
+3. for each teaching experience that you incorporated cp in your teaching, describe to me how you implemented cp in your class.
-   a. follow up: ask questions about key elements of cp.
+    [if not covered in their response, ask:]
+    a. how did you assess students?
+    b. how did the students respond?
+    [follow up questions exploring what elements of cp were *not* included in their teaching using cp]
-       - do you do anything with [missing element]? -> if no, why not?
+    c. do you do anything with [missing element]?
-   b. how did you assess students?
+        -> if no, why not?
-5. What advice would you give other teachers interested in incorporating critical pedagogy in their teaching?
+4. What advice would you give other teachers interested in incorporating critical pedagogy in their teaching?

 what should i add to this: